BenjaminAdams/RedditJS/README.md

  * Reddit API <http://www.reddit.com/dev/api/>
  * Hosted at [Digital Ocean]( https://www.digitalocean.com/?refcode=572549c85ce0)

-#### You can also use Redditjs as a way to embed posts
+#### Post embed widget
 You can add this script tag to any website.
-The post widget will embed itself onto your Wordpress post and detect if it has been posted to reddit.
+The post widget will embed itself onto your Wordpress post and detect if it has been posted to reddit.   [details and examples](http://embed.redditjs.com)

 ```<script src='//redditjs.com/post.js' </script>```